Pre-1 July 1983 amount and tax

 Moving from one untaxed super fund, such as Gold State Super, to another untaxed super fund, such as West State Super, will not trigger the pre-1 July 1983 crystallisation in Gold State Super.

-It is also important to understand that rolling over your entire benefit to West State Super will mean you only have one untaxed plan cap3 when you access your Final Benefit.
-Effectively, the untaxed benefit in Gold State Super is assessed twice: firstly in Gold State Super when you roll over to West State Super (i.e. against your untaxed plan cap3 in Gold State Super), and then again when you access your benefit in West State Super (i.e. against your untaxed plan cap3 in West State Super).
+It is important to understand that rolling over your entire benefit to West State Super will mean you only have one untaxed plan cap3 when you access your Final Benefit.
+Effectively, the untaxed benefit in Gold State Super is assessed twice.
+First, in Gold State Super when you roll over to West State Super (i.e. against your untaxed plan cap3 in Gold State Super), and then again when you access your benefit in West State Super (i.e. against your untaxed plan cap3 in West State Super).

 Non-concessional contributions cap

-If you are considering making additional after-tax contributions into your West State Super account, then the non-concessional contributions cap of $110,000 per annum for the 2023/24 financial year will apply5.
+If you are considering making additional after-tax contributions into your West State Super account, then the non-concessional contributions cap of $120,000 per annum for the 2025/26 financial year will apply5.

-If you are aged under 75 at any time in the financial year, you may be able to bring forward one or two years of non-concessional contributions i.e. $110,000 plus $220,000, giving you a cap of $330,000 over three years.
+If you are aged under 75 at any time in the financial year, you may be able to bring forward one or two years of non-concessional contributions i.e. $120,000 plus $240,000, giving you a cap of $360,000 over three years.
 Where a bring forward arrangement has been triggered, the future years' entitlements are not indexed and they must be made before you turn 75.

-If your total super balance is equal or greater than $1.9 million on 30 June of the previous financial year then your non-concessional contributions cap is nil for the financial year.
+If your total super balance is equal or greater than $2 million on 30 June of the previous financial year then your non-concessional contributions cap is nil for the financial year.
 This is tested each 30 June, including during the bring-forward period.

 The amount available under the bring-forward rule depends on your total super balance as at 30 June in the previous financial year.